You’re probably spending too much time ‘Slack-splaining’

 A survey by the communication platform Loom of more than 3,000 office workers found that 91% have had digital messages misunderstood or misinterpreted at work, and for 20%, the misinterpretation has caused them to get reprimanded, demoted, or even fired.

-“Language is inherently complex,” says Senka Hadzimuratovic, head of communications at AI grammar platform Grammarly.
+“Language is inherently complex,” says Senka Hadzimuratovic, head of communications at AI writing platform Grammarly.
 “That’s even more pronounced in a business setting where you’re constantly managing competing priorities, multiple stakeholders, and deadline pressures.
 When we account for the increasing complexities of asynchronous and remote work—and as we write more across more contexts—misunderstandings are bound to happen.”

 Remote work has only expanded the amount of written communication we have every day.
 Those quick face-to-face check-in conversations are now being done by email and Slack.
 Research from Grammarly and The Harris Poll found that employees spend nearly half of their workweek on written communication alone.